gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 **Please note again the limitations outlined below!**

-- PME GPU offload is supported on NVIDIA hardware with CUDA and AMD hardware with OpenCL.

 - Only a PME order of 4 is supported on GPUs.

 - PME will run on a GPU only when exactly one rank has a